Possess a Prohibited Weapon

 Our criminal lawyers know how to beat Possess prohibited weapon charges.
 Weapon charges can be beaten especially if there is no DNA or fingerprints on the firearm.
 It can be difficult for the police to prove a weapon is yours if it is found in a home or car used by more than one person.

-If you intend to plead guilty our criminal lawyers often have Possess prohibited weapon charges dismissed without convictions being recorded.
-That means no criminal record.
+If you intend to plead guilty our criminal lawyers often have possess a prohibited weapon offences dismissed without convictions being recorded.
+Read more about having no conviction recorded.

-You will be found not guilty of the offence of Possess prohibited weapon if the police cannot prove beyond reasonable doubt:
+You will be found not guilty of the offence of possessing a prohibited weapon if the police cannot prove beyond a reasonable doubt:

 1. You knowingly possessed a prohibited weapon.